Strengthening cybersecurity with log forensic analysis

 Log forensic analysis: best practices

-While analyzing an incident, you must be sure not to destroy or alter your evidence.
+When analyzing an incident, you must take care not to destroy or alter your evidence.
 Just like the police, no one should touch anything in the crime scene.
 Here are some best practices you want to follow to collect the right logs at the right time:

 • Always collect the logs before formatting or even just rebooting the system.